 Crisis support services are free, anonymous and most offer 24/7 support.
 They provide immediate help and support and can help people work out how best to support themselves or someone you are concerned about.

 Lifeline: 13 11 14 and online ‘crisis support chat’ provides short- term support for people who are overwhelmed, are finding it difficult to stay safe.
-This service is available 7:00pm - 4am (AEST), 7 days a week.
+Available 24/7 365 days/year.
 Calls to Lifeline are free from mobile phones, including pre-paid and post-paid phones

 Suicide call-back service: Free Counselling 24 hours a day, 7 days per week.
 Tel: 1300 659 467 - also has online crisis counselling via video or online chat.